-The service closure letter dated 12.01.2021 sent by the OP company to the petitioner as Exhibit - 02 series clearly mentions that the workforce was reduced temporarily for which the service of the petitioner was terminated and this expression "temporary reduction" sufficiently means that the petitioner was temporarily terminated from his service by the OP company though he was a permanent staff and the OP company admittedly as the dedicated and contributing employee.
+has proved the service closure OPW1 letter dated 12.01.2021 sent by the OP company to the petitioner as Exhibit- B series and it clearly mentions that the workforce was reduced temporarily for which the service of the petitioner was terminated and this expression "temporary sufficiently means that the petitioner was temporarily terminated from his service by the OP company though he was a permanent staff and admittedly the dedicated and contributing employee.
 So it is peculiar to see that the petitioner was temporarily terminated from his service without any fault on his behalf.

-Admittedly after termination of his service on 30.01.2021, the OP company did not employ the petitioner again as the Medical Representative in any of its existing divisions or Hospital Strategic Business Unit though in the service closure letter the OP company has mentioned that it will make arrangement for placement opportunities with potential employers.
+Admittedly after termination of his service on 30.01.2021, the OP company did not employ the petitioner again as the Medical Representative in any of its existing divisions or ZEUS Strategic Business Unit though in the service closure letter the OP company has mentioned that it will make arrangement for placement opportunities with potential employers.